Tyson Foods (TSN)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-Tyson Foods reported $992 million of cash and $9.07 billion of debt on its balance sheet in the most recent quarter.
+Tyson Foods reported $1.23 billion of cash and $8.83 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-12. Key Takeaways from Tyson Foods’s Q1 Results
+13. Key Takeaways from Tyson Foods’s Q3 Results

 Tyson Foods falls short of our quality standards.
-To begin with, its revenue growth was weak over the last three years, and analysts don’t see anything changing over the next 12 months.
+First off, its revenue growth was weak over the last three years.
 And while its unparalleled brand awareness makes it a household name consumers consistently turn to, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
 On top of that, its gross margins make it more challenging to reach positive operating profits compared to other consumer staples businesses.